megan-oconnor/python-challenge/README.md

 # python-challenge
-module 3 challenge
-  - 2 different challenges, each reading in a csv file and then sharing analysis in the console and a text file.
+**module 3 challenge**: 2 different challenges, each reading in a csv file and then sharing analysis in the console and a text file.

 ## PyBank
 The function _fin_analysis_ produces all analysis and output.